mattbrock/mattbrock/README.md

 I've provided engineering work and consultancy services for two dozen customers since 2011.
 I specialise in helping clients with: DevOps; IaC; CI/CD; automation; site reliability & monitoring; security; cloud & bare-metal; containers & virtualisation; scaling, redundancy & DR; infrastructure migrations; cost management.

-More details on my consultancy and freelance services are [here](https://www.cetre.co.uk).
+More details on my consultancy and freelance services can be found on [my website](https://www.cetre.co.uk).

 My most recent and useful projects and tutorials now have their own separate repositories.
 Most of these have accompanying articles describing their usage on [my blog](https://blog.cetre.co.uk):